rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 of noise into your commit.
 Please isolate that into its own commit.
-This also makes rebases a lot less painful, since rustfmt tends to cause a lot of merge conflicts, and having those isolated into their own commit makes htem easier to resolve.
+This also makes rebases a lot less painful, since rustfmt tends to cause a lot of merge conflicts, and having those isolated into their own commit makes them easier to resolve.

 **No merges.** We do not allow merge commits into our history, other than those by bors.
 If you get a merge conflict, rebase instead via a